Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Garlic Bread Safe for Cats?

-Garlic (Allium sativum) belongs to the Alliaceae family and is related to onions and leeks.
+Garlic (Allium sativum) belongs to the genus Allium and is related to onions and leeks.
 It has been used for culinary and medical purposes since ancient times.
 It has prophylactic and therapeutic actions in humans, but it is toxic to pets, whether it is raw or cooked.

 Garlic contains organosulfur compounds, which belong to two classes: gamma-glutamylcysteine and cysteine sulfoxide.
-The active substances occur especially when the tissue structure of raw garlic is changed by fragmentation, pressing, crushing, or chewing.
-In these circumstances, a category of enzymes called alliinases is released, which determines the transformation of cysteine sulfoxides into sulfenic acids.
+The active substances are released especially when the tissue structure of raw garlic is changed by fragmentation, pressing, crushing, or chewing.
+In these circumstances, a category of enzymes called alliinases is released, which leads to the transformation of cysteine sulfoxides into sulfenic acids.
 These react spontaneously with each other, resulting in unstable compounds.
-These compounds are called thiosulfinates and are what makes garlic toxic to dogs and cats
+These compounds are called thiosulfinates and are what makes garlic toxic to dogs and cats.

-When cats ingest any vegetable in the Allium genus, they can develop hemolytic anemia, caused by red blood cell damage.
-They can also have gastroenteritis.
+When cats ingest any vegetable in the Allium genus, they are at risk of developing hemolytic anemia, caused by red blood cell damage, depending on the amount they have eaten.
+They can also experience gastroenteritis.

 garlic-bread-pixabay